Category: Arizona

 So Much Awesome

 We spent two weeks in the Sedona/Verde Valley, AZ area and we get it now.
 We understand why people flock to this area.
-This area is a hiker’s dream.
+This area is a hiker’s dream!

 So many hikes…so little time!
 I think every cairn we saw had multiple hikes with arrows pointing you in the right direction.

 And then you’ve got the views.
 Nice, right?
 It’s hard to be in anything but a good mood when you’re surrounded by views like the one in the picture above.
 And those views are in every direction!
+So postcard worthy!

 We spent as much time as we could getting in as many hikes as we could.
-We ended up getting nine hikes in with a combined total of about twenty miles and we didn’t even scratch the surface when it comes to all of the available hikes in the area!
+We ended up getting nine hikes in with a combined total of about twenty miles and we didn’t even scratch the surface when it comes to all of the available hikes in this area!
 I won’t go in to great detail about each one of our hikes, but I’ll give you some of the highlights.

 We spent an afternoon hiking around four miles of the trails at the Red Rock State Park.
 The leaves in Sedona were starting to change to fall colors.
 I thought the yellows and oranges next to the red of the House of Apache Fire was pretty.